Ihatetomatoes/immersion-podcast/src/pages/season-01/episode-07.md

 ---
 title: "Illustration & Animation on the Web"
 date: "2018-02-01"
-overview: "Petr and Rob talk about illustration and animation on the web…"
+overview: "Today's Immersion Podcast - Petr and Rob talk about illustration and animation on the web…"
 season: "Season 1"
 duration: "34 mins"
 file: "http://traffic.libsyn.com/force-cdn/highwinds/svgimmersion/Immersion_Podcast_E7Illustration__Animation_on_the_Web.mp3"